rudderlabs/rudderstack-docs/destinations/error-reporting/sentry.md

 * **Include Paths:** This field should contain the regex patterns of URLs that are part of the app in the stack trace.
 The other frames will appear as collapsed in the Sentry dashboard.

-* **Allow URLs:** This is the list of the regex patterns or exact URL strings - errors from which need to be exclusively sent to Sentry.
-The URL of the actual JavaScript files should match the whitelist URLs.
+* **Allow URLs:** This is the list of the regex patterns or exact URL strings - from which the errors need to be exclusively sent to Sentry.
+The URLs of the actual JavaScript files should match this list.

 * **Deny URLs:** This field refers to the list of regex patterns or exact URL strings for which the errors need to be ignored.